joernio/query-database/README.md

 ## Installing and running

-The installation scripts downloads joern and installs it in a sub-directory.
+The installation script downloads joern and installs it in a sub-directory.
 The query database is installed as an extension.

 ```
 ./install.sh
 ```

-The query database currently makes available the following scanners:

-* codequalityscanner - a code quality scanner for C code
-* cvulnscanner - a vulnerability scanner for C code

-You can run scanners as follows:
+You can run all queries as follows:

 ```
-./joern --src path/to/code --run <scannername> --param k1=v1,...
+./joern-scan --src path/to/code [--param k1=v1,...]
 ```

 For example,